• Skip to primary navigation

 This is an advanced feature and should only be used with caution.
 If used incorrectly, this feature can potentially harm your site’s performance in Google’s search results.
 We recommend that you disavow backlinks only if you believe you have a considerable number of spammy, artificial, or low-quality links pointing to your site, and if you are confident that the links are causing issues for you.
 In most cases, Google can assess which links to trust without additional guidance, so most normal or typical sites will not need to use this tool.

 To disavow links in Bing, you can do the same thing via Bing Webmaster Tools.
-Bing’s instructions are here.
+An article about how to do that is here.
 I’ve seen no sign of a similar tool from Yahoo, but that may be unnecessary as Yahoo and Bing share the same index.

 February 13, 2012 by Bill Treloar 1 Comment

-Do Links From Blog Posts Help Your Link Popularity?
+Do Links From Blog Posts Help Your Link Authority?

 On February 13, 2012 / blogs, links / 1 Comment